 - Document the sources of transportation and site waste data for each material.
 If you have used Boverket default values for these parameters, select 'Generiska klimatdata' from the dropdown menu.
 If you have used project specific data or data from the EPDs, select 'Specifika klimatdata'.

-7 - Review the results and download the results report in XML or Excel format
+8 - Review the results and download the results report in XML or Excel format

 Navigate to the results page either from any input query page of your project or by opening the input menu of the desired design and choosing 'View results'.

 The main results table shows the global warming potential impacts in kg CO2e broken down in different life cycle stages.
 If any Boverket materials have been used, conservative values are used in this table.
 One should use the results from this table if you are submitting results to Boverket registry.

 'Additional results with average values for Boverket data' shows results if average data is used for Boverket materials instead of conservative values.

 The table 'Data sources GWP %' shows the share of EPDs, Boverket and other data used in the calculations in percentage of total global warming potential.